Ambiki/impulse_view_components/README.md

 ./bin/dev
 ```

-Visit [localhost:3000/components](localhost:3000/components) to view the list of available components.
+Visit [localhost:3000/components](localhost:3000/components) to view the list of available components and visit
+[http://localhost:5173/impulse_view_components/](http://localhost:5173/impulse_view_components/) to see the docs.

 To run the tests, run: